Student Essay Project 2018Annual Gathering 2018: Stories of Healing

 Annual Gathering 2018

-Anabaptist students in all healthcare disciplines are eligible to submit an essay in connection with Annual Gathering 2018, June 22-24, 2018 at Bluffton University, Bluffton, Ohio.
-Share your perspective on the theme: “Stories of Healing.”
+There are two winners in the 2018 Student Essay Project, held in conjunction with Annual Gathering 2018, June 22-24, 2018 at Bluffton University, Bluffton, Ohio.
+Entrants shared their perspective on the theme: “Stories of Healing.”

 - Enrollment in an undergraduate, graduate, professional, residency, fellowship, or internship program relating to health (physical, mental, or spiritual).